-Global X's suite of option strategy ETFs can help investors maintain their preferred upside and downside exposures, as well as offering different levels of income potential.
+Global X's suite of option strategy ETFs can help investors maintain their preferred upside and downside exposures, as well as offering different levels of distribution potential.
 When selecting an options strategy, we believe investors should consider which underlying indices and underlying percentage of coverage or exposure the strategies use within the context of the portfolios, and how they align with their overall investment goals.

-Based on an investor's view of the macroeconomic landscape and their objectives, they may select either an options strategy that provides a certain level of desired hedged protection, or they can look to options strategies designed to generate income.
+Based on an investor's view of the macroeconomic landscape and their objectives, they may select either an options strategy that provides a certain level of desired hedged protection, or they can look to options strategies designed to potentially offer higher premium distributions.

-For example, using an option strategy with monthly income may help to smooth out volatility compared to broad market indices.
+For example, using an option strategy with monthly distributions may help to smooth out volatility compared to broad market indices.
 Accordingly, the covered call suite, the covered call and growth suite, and risk managed income suite have monthly distributions with one month options contract lengths rolled over each month.
-Please see here (as of August 2022) for historical premiums received and distributions paid on the covered call suite.